 Boot camp is a week-long opportunity for students currently writing dissertations to set writing goals, practice disciplined writing habits, learn new strategies, and connect with other dissertation writers.
-It’s offered four times per year (October, February, May, and June) and is intended to help graduate students make significant progress in their writing and their sense of community.
+It’s offered several times per year and is intended to help graduate students make significant progress in their writing and their sense of community.

 What do participants do each day?

-- Experiment with the daily writing strategy, taught by a Writing Center staff member.
+- Experiment with the daily writing strategy or explore a resource shared by a Writing Center staff member.

 - Review and update their writing goals for the week.